Does your team feel comfortable sharing honestly in retrospectives? ...are you sure?

 Discover specific areas team members may not feel safe speaking about

-The Safety Check Team Radar comes with 3 predefined areas of focus.
+The Safety Check Team Radar comes with 3 suggested areas of focus.

-During the Collect phase of the retrospective, each team member indicates how safe they feel by answering the questions in the spokes on the radar.
-For each spoke, a team member will indicate (on a scale of 1-5, where 1 is the lowest rating and 5 is the highest) how they feel for each question.
+During the Collect phase of the retrospective, each team member indicates their individual level of safety by answering the questions in the spokes on the radar.
+For each spoke, a team member will indicate (on a scale of 1-5, where 1 is the lowest rating and 5 is the highest) how they feel about each question.

 Retrium's Safety Check Team Radar is designed to save you time so you can focus on getting the most value possible from your retrospectives.
-If you find your team needs to address a specific concern, you can add or edit the radar spokes to better fit your team’s needs.
-Team radars allow participants to remain completely anonymous during the entire radar activity.
-This prevents groupthink, allows for more honest answers, and - as a bonus - saves the facilitator time as the data is automatically calculated.
+If you find your team needs to address a specific concern, you can add or edit the radar spokes to better fit your team's needs.
+Participants can vote while remaining completely anonymous during the entire radar activity.
+This prevents groupthink and encourages honest feedback from every member of the team.

-Once everyone has shared their feedback, the team moves on to the analysis phase to see and discuss the results.
+Once everyone has shared their feedback, the team moves on to the Analyze Phase to review and discuss the team's safety ratings.

-Retrium provides easy data visualizations that analyze the group’s responses.
-So teams can easily analyze multiple response values, including:
+Retrium provides easy data visualizations so teams can easily analyze multiple response values, including:

 Once the team has reviewed the results of the Radar, the facilitator can lead a discussion on the results with questions like:

-By the end of this retrospective, you will have received data-driven evidence for how safe your team feels during a retrospective or during regular work interactions.
-This information can help you lead a respectful and inclusive retrospective discussion.
+By the end of this retrospective, you will have received data-driven evidence regarding how safe your team feels during a retrospective or during regular work interactions.
+This information can help you lead respectful and inclusive retrospective discussions moving forward.